AACR June L. Biedler Prize for Cancer Journalism 2018 Recipients

 Closing in on Cancer: New Therapies and New Priorities

-Ms. Loder is also recognized in the magazine category for
+Ms. Loder was recognized in the magazine category for

 “Closing in on Cancer: New Therapies and New Priorities.”
 In pared down and